-Under the recommendation, call ups and appeals to Council would be eliminated for; a) Applications involving needed housing; b) Site Plan Review; c) Urban Growth Area Preliminary Declarations, and; d) Wireless Communication Facilities.
+Under the recommendation, call ups and appeals to Council would be eliminated for application types, including; a) Applications involving needed housing; b) Site Plan Review; c) Urban Growth Area Preliminary Declarations, and; d) Wireless Communication Facilities.

-Consolidated applications, such as when multiple applications (Site Plan, Tree Variance, Driveway Access Permit) may not be called-up if one of the applications is ineligible for call-up.
+Consolidated applications, such as when there are multiple applications consolidated into one proceeding and decision (such as; Site Plan, Tree Variance, Driveway Access Permit) may not be called-up if one of the applications is ineligible for call-up.
 The Committee recommends this to avoid reaching inconsistent decisions for a particular development.
 This could occur if Council were to reach one decision on a call-up, but the remainder of the decisions reached a different outcome.